sixnaskunz/WeatherForecastChallenge/README.md

 # TODO:
 - Refactoring code.
-- Implement method filter with summary from GetWeatherForecasts service
+- Implement method filter with summary from GetWeatherForecasts service.
 - Add unit testing.

 ## You can:
-- re-organize the codebase;
+- Re-structures the codebase.
-- create new classes/ modules /methods
+- Create new classes/ modules /methods.
-- modify existing code;
+- Modify existing code.

 ## You can't:
-- change existing behaviors;
+- Change existing behaviors.
-- install more library than those already in the Nuget;
+- Install more library than those already in the NuGet.

 ## Bonus:
 - Use Logger to log somethings.
-- Validate input (summary)
+- Validate input of GetWeatherForecasts(summary) method.

+##Hint:
+- Good luck Have fun!!